Early Life and Education

-Gennady Nikolayevich Timchenko was born in Leninakan, Armenian SSR, Soviet Union (now Gyumri, Armenia), on November 9, 1952.
-His father was a Soviet military officer.
-During his childhood, he spent six years in the German Democratic Republic and also lived in the Ukrainian SSR.
-In 1976, Timchenko graduated from the Mechanical Institute of Saint Petersburg (formerly Leningrad) with a degree in electrical engineering.
+Gennady Nikolayevich Timchenko was born in Leninakan, Armenian SSR (now Gyumri, Armenia) on November 9, 1952.
+His father was a soldier in the Soviet military.
+He spent part of his childhood in East Germany and the Ukrainian SSR.
+Timchenko graduated from the Mechanical Institute of Saint Petersburg (formerly Leningrad) as an electrical engineer in 1976.

 Rise to Success